YU000jp/logseq-plugin-quickly-para-method/readme.md

 - Open the menu on click the top toolbar button `⚓`

+### Plugin Settings

+- Record today's date and the link to the first block of the PARA page: boolean
+   - `true` default
+   - `false`
+- Use page-tags Selection List: text
+   > Entry page titles separated by commas(,)
+   - `Index,ReadLATER,` default

+- Record today's date and the link to the first block of the page
+   - `true`
+   - `false` default
+- Use a DONE marker when recording on the Archives page
+   - `true`
+   - `false` default

 ---

 ## Showcase / Questions / Ideas / Help